grooviter/underdog/docs/guide/docs/blog/posts/2024/12/linear_regression_notes.md

 # Linear regression notes

-Classification is a great method to predict discrete values from a given dataset, but sometimes you need to predict a continuous value, e.g: height, weight, prices…​ And that’s when linear regression techniques come handy.
+Classification is a great method to predict discrete values from a given dataset, but sometimes you need to **predict a continuous value**, e.g: height, weight, prices...
+And that’s when linear regression techniques come handy.

 <!-- more -->

+## What is linear regression ?

 The definition that I read in the Wikipedia didn’t help me at all.
 Instead when I related it with a line, it started to make sense to me.
-If we’ve got a linear function, that is, a function describing a line, where ŵ is the slope of the line and b is called the intercept which is a constant value:
+If we’ve got a linear function, that is, a function describing a line, where **ŵ** is the **slope of the line** and **b** is called **the intercept** which is a constant value:

 <figure markdown="span">
 ![](images/linear_regression_notes/plot.png#only-light){ width="60%" }